complete-dope/codex/content/posts/Brushing-up-LLM.md

 <img width="525" height="350" alt="image" src="https://github.com/user-attachments/assets/74af3251-0d51-40bb-a921-f13c35e2be97" />

+The rotation in any dimension (4d ,3d, 8d) is only done by breaking that into 2d rotations, (spectral theorem of orthogonal representation) so the best way it to break that into dims of 2 only !

 > When a thing makes no possible sense, there might be computation benefit involved in that !!